 This is a perfect example of something that everyone knows that they should check, but they often don’t.
 I recently spoke with a client who told me how easily this kind of inspection falls behind.
 “When was the last time somebody checked the low water safety? …Most of the time, nobody does it.”

 When we set up his digital logbook in LogCheck, we set it to remind his staff to blow down each of their boilers once a week and inspect the low water cut off once a month.
-Now, not only do his staff perform these vital tasks regularly, he now has a running record of every time the work got done.
+Now, not only does his staff perform these vital tasks regularly, he now has a running record of every time the work got done.

 I encourage you to go over to HeatingHelp.com and read Ray’s article.
 If you can’t say exactly when you last took action against the problems he describes, or you don’t have a running record of setpoints, readings, and PM tasks performed, then you should come right back to LogCheck.com and fill out our free trial form.